The Configure Command

 --website "default web site"

-2. Prompts from command line, with or without database name specified:
+2. Prompts from command line, with or without database name specified.
+For example, with the database specified, using SQL authentication, and using Basic authentication to Keyfactor Command:

 Copy